BhavsGithub/Test1/README.md

 # TB Challenge Project

-In AWS Console - creating EC2 instance - Linux AMI
+In AWS Console - create EC2 instance - Linux AMI

 Saving the .pem file generated during creation and using the same to generate public key using putty and save it.